- Books, Literature, and Writing»

-You came into my life and weakened me so that through you I can become strong.
+You came into my life and weakened me, so that through you, I could become strong.

-You challenged me beyond my own thoughts and limitations because I had become as complacent as a lump of clay.
+You challenged me beyond my own thoughts and limitations, because I had become as complacent as clay.

 I hated the change.
-Resisted the growth; and cried shamelessly as I banged on the doors that were once open but were now shut.
+Resisted the growth; and cried shamelessly as I banged on doors that were once open but were now shut!

 I collapsed in a heap of pain and shivered from fear of the unknown.

-Suddenly, a door among all the closed opened, and a bright light shined through it.
+Suddenly, a door among all the closed doors opened, and a bright light shined out of it.
 As I tentatively walked over to it and then through it I was immediately engulfed in fire.

 And as I walked through the flames I was liquidated, reshaped, and refined still I continued to walk unscathed by the hot flames that licked at my soul and flesh.

 And when I emerged the door shut and I was in an empty room with a mirror.
 I walked over to the mirror and stared into it and there stood... me… but not me.
 A stronger, wiser, better, improved version of...me.